 Discover the wonder of hatching chicks and learning at the same time with a ‘hands on’ experience.

-We are now taking bookings for Spring & Summer 2019, dates are filling up quickly.
+Now taking bookings for Spring & Summer 2020

 So What Do We Offer

 Our service offers schools, nurseries and homes the opportunity to hatch eggs and enjoy the chicks.

 We are unique as we can offer you 3 different types of eggs to hatch:

 Out of Africa-Fancy hatching something a little different? project work on Africa?
 New for 2020 we are offering the opportunity to hatch Guinea Fowl.
 Wonderful birds from the African Plans, right in your classroom.
 Please contact us for more information.